madgicweb/buddystream/readme.txt

 == Description ==

-Buddystream is a Buddypress social network intergration plugin.
+BuddyStream is a BuddyPress social network intergration plugin.
 Release soon!

 Check out the website for a demo!